pfefferle/wordpress-webmention/readme.md

 This version is a complete rewrite of the code and a merge of the Semantic Linkbacks plugin.
 You should uninstall Semantic Linkbacks for this upgrade.
 Please file upgrade issues via Github.

 Warning: Please backup your database before upgrading.
-This version changes the storage method of webmentions.
+This version changes the storage method of Webmentions.

 ### 3.0.0 ###